FACT CHECK: Can Trump Use Emergency Powers To Build The Wall?

 Critics say the president's faith in a wall is misplaced.

-"It's a spectacularly bad idea, a complete waste of money," Democratic Rep. Smith told NPR.
+"It's a spectacularly bad idea, a complete waste of money," Smith told NPR.
 "The only emergency we have on the border right now is people seeking asylum.
 And people seeking asylum are not trying to sneak in.
 They're turning themselves in and asking for a hearing."

-NPR's Tamara Keith contributed to this report
+NPR's Tamara Keith contributed to this report.